cpgr/numbat/docs/content/input_file_syntax.md

 !listing examples/3D/isotropic/3Dddc.i block=Mesh

-It is often useful to bias the mesh so that the spatial resolution is more refined at the boundary where the solute enters the domain so that the small initial downwelling plumes can be accurately characterised.
-Numbat provides a mesh modifier, [NumbatBiasedMesh](/NumbatBiasedMesh.md), that allows the mesh to be refined to a specified spatial resolution at one boundary.
+!alert note
+In contrast to the normal [GeneratedMesh](/GeneratedMesh.md) provided by MOOSE, [NumbatBiasedMesh](/NumbatBiasedMesh.md) renames the boundaries of the three dimensional mesh so that the boundaries `top` and `bottom` are at the extrema of the `z` axis.

 ### Variables